mininmobile/ntfy.sh.sh/README.md

 ```

 # usage
+`-h` or `--help` will list *all* possible arguments as well as the location of the configuration file

 `-l` or `--list` lists all of the topics and tasks with their respective ids in the configuration file

 `-s` or `--send` takes a topic name/id and a task name/id argument, then sends that task to the topic